percivalalb/DoggyTalents/README.md

 ### Installation Instructions

 ##### Client
-- Download Minecraft Forge from the [offical site](https://files.minecraftforge.net/).
+- Download Minecraft Forge from the [official site](https://files.minecraftforge.net/).
 - Run the Installer jar and select the 'Install client' option and click OK.
 Minecraft Forge should now be installed!
 - Now open up the launcher and in the profile selector select 'Forge', login and run Minecraft (This may take a while).
 - Close Minecraft once it is open and find you Minecraft installation directory (PC : %appadata%/.minecraft, MAC : minecraft folder)